konzolcowboy/TVCStudio/README.md

 # TVCStudio
-The TVCStudio is a crossplatform IDE for developing programs for 8-bit Videoton TV computer on Z80 assembly and basic languages.
+The TVCStudio is a crossplatform IDE for developing 8-bit Videoton TV computer programs using Z80 assembly and basic languages.